Gamma-Microsystems/SiriusOS/boot/README.md

-# ToaruOS Bootloader
+# SiriusOS Bootloader

-This is version 4.0 of the ToaruOS Live CD bootloader.
+This is version 1.0 of the SiriusOS Live CD bootloader.

 The bootloader targets both BIOS and EFI.
 The BIOS loader is limited to El Torito CD boot, while the EFI loader should work in most configurations.